harveywilliams56/harveywilliams56.github.io/index.markdown

 In a previous life, I spent a year as an intern in a software company and before that I worked as a mathematics teaching assistant supporting GCSE pupils.

 My hobbies include film-photography, films and photography.
-I'm also a keen 5k runner but incapable of running any other distance.
+I'm also a keen 5k runner.